The next NHS Innovation Accelerator (NIA) recruitment call will open in late 2022. Follow us on Twitter and check back regularly for updates.

 Interested in applying?

-Join a Meet the NIA session to hear more about what we are looking for this year and what support is available to innovators from the NIA and AHSN Network, and to ask questions about this year’s call for applications.
-Click a link below to register to attend your preferred session.
+Watch a recording of one of our Meet the NIA sessions to hear more about what we are looking for this year and what support is available to innovators from the NIA and AHSN Network, and to hear the answers to commonly asked questions.

 Before beginning your application, please review the following documents: